jgoldfar/octave-pde1d-docker/README.md

 ## Container Descriptions

-* `pde1d` contains an Octave+pde1d installation on top of Debian Stretch
+* `pdepe` contains an Octave+pde1d installation on top of Debian Stretch-Slim (without any GUI components)

+* `pdepe-gui` Contains an Octave+pde1d installation on top of Debian Stretch-Slim, including GUI components.